 .NET is a is an open-source, software framework for computers running Windows, Linus, or MacOS.
 It is a managed ecosystem designed and run by Microsoft, made to allow for easy development and implementation of desktop and web apps.

-As part of the .NET ecosystem, it provides a popular platform for businesses and entities who require a host of services and features, such as server-side implementation, desktop interfaces, mobile and web interfaces, and even the implementation of cloud services.
+As part of the .NET ecosystem, it provides a popular platform for businesses and entities who require a host of services and features, such as server-side implementation, software development planning, desktop interfaces, mobile and web interfaces, and even the implementation of cloud services.

 And while you might think that there are other options offering the same features and functionalities, the fact of the matter is that .NET is one of the few all-in-one options for companies looking to create a robust and secure software product.
 That is one of the reasons as to why developers prefer .NET as their development platform of choice.

 According to Statista, .NET Framework was the most used software development library or framework globally, in 2021, with a 34.2% usage rate.
 Moreover, the top three most used development libraries were rounded off by .NET Core/ .NET 5 in third, with 31.5% usage rate.